IuliiaKonovalova/school_app/README.md

 ## Acknowledgments

-- [Tim Nelson](https://github.com/TravelTimN) who was a great supporter of my bold idea of a project.
+- [Tim Nelson](https://github.com/TravelTimN) was a great supporter of my bold idea of a project.
 Tim helped me to understand the concept of a database for the school app and greatly motivated me to do my best throughout the whole development stage.
-- [Aleksei Konovalov](https://github.com/lexach91), my husband and coding partner, who assisted me greatly to understand AJAX implementation and helped me to stay sane.
+- [Aleksei Konovalov](https://github.com/lexach91), my husband and coding partner, who assisted me greatly in understanding AJAX implementation and helped me to stay sane.
 - My current workplace for providing me with the main idea for the project and incentivizing me to work on it.